whipowill/d2r-mod-reformed/README.md

 - Download the icon font file (100mb) from [here](https://mega.nz/folder/2d5DQBQC#VQoZVQUwnf0JzgEr1qplYg)
 - Place font in ``mods/reformed/reformed.mpq/data/hd/ui/fonts/``
 - Launch the game

+### Notes About Mods

+To disable or tweak melee splash damage, open ``missiles.txt`` and look for row 688 column DH.
+I have this set to ``32`` which means 25% of weapon damage gets splashed.
+This is effectively an across the board, blanket 25% boost to DPS for melee.
+Changing that to ``64`` would mean half 50% gets splashed.
+Changing to ``0`` would mean the feature is deactivated.

 ## Keyboard Macros